 Students who satisfactorily complete their summer UBRP experiences may continue in UBRP for the following academic year if they are able to devote 15 hours/week to their research.
 During the academic year, paid positions are provided for undergrads who are eligible for federal work-study or whose mentors can cover 100% of their wages for the academic year.
 Students who fall outside of these categories may continue in UBRP for academic credit (as arranged through their major departments) or as volunteers.
 Students who continue in UBRP during the academic year, regardless of paid or unpaid status, are given priority for paid UBRP positions for the following summer.

 Students may only begin UBRP during the summertime, in mid-May.
-Each year, applications are made available through the UBRP website beginning on October 1, and the deadline for applications is February 1.
+Each year, applications are made available through the UBRP website beginning on October 1, and the deadline for applications is February 1 at 5:00pm.
 A committee composed of UBRP faculty mentors evaluate all of the applicants and selects those students who appear to be able to benefit most from this experience.
 Selections take place during the month of February, and students are notified of their application status by March 1.
 Late or incomplete applications are not accepted.

 To apply, create a UBRP account by clicking on the “Log Into UBRP Online” link at the top right corner of the UBRP homepage.
 Once logged in, you will see a link to the UBRP application.
-The application requires that you provide grades for your high school science and math courses, explain your research interests and any previous research experience you have, and write a 800-word personal statement as a part of the application.
+The application requires that you provide grades for your high school and college science and math courses, explain your research interests and any previous research experience you have, and write a 800-word personal statement as a part of the application.